Your perfect soap recipe probably doesn’t exist. Yet.

-- Replacing the water with alternative liquids, like goats milk (or other milks), yogurt, or aloe vera juice.
+- Replacing the water with alternative liquids, like goats milk (or other milk), yogurt, or aloe vera juice

-If you are looking to increase bar hardness, try:
+If you are looking to increase bar hardness in a soap recipe, try:

-- Adding stearic acid at 0.5% to 1% of the total formula.
+- Adding stearic acid at 0.5% to 1% of the total soap formula

-- Adding beeswax at 1% to 5% of the total formula.
+- Including beeswax at 1% to 5% of the total soap recipe

-- Adding sodium lactate at 1% to 3% of the total formula.
+- Adding sodium lactate at 1% to 3% of the total soap formula

 Want a soap recipe to start off with?

-Check out my soap making tutorials to see if a recipe strikes your fancy, like this recipe featuring silk or this one using cambrian blue clay.
-If you want to give it a go in formulating your own soap recipe, try this basic builder soap formula:
+If you want to give it a go formulating your own soap recipe, try this basic soap formula builder: